Rafficer/linux-cli-community/USAGE.md

 `protonvpn c -r`

-There are a few methods of fastest connect.
-You can connect to the fastest server of a country, the fastest Secure-Core server, the fastest P2P server or the fastest Tor server.
+There are several other variables to keep in mind when you want to connect to the “fastest” server.
+You can connect to the fastest server in a country, the fastest Secure Core server, the fastest P2P-enabled server, or the fastest Tor server.

 Fastest server in a country (replace UK with the code of the desired country, e.g. `US` for USA, `JP` for Japan, `AU` for Australia, etc.):

 `protonvpn c --cc UK`

-Fastest Secure-Core server:
+Fastest Secure Core server:

 `protonvpn c --sc`